lyz-code/pydo/docs/docs/advanced_usage/dates.md

 pydo add Send Alice a birthday card
 ```

-However this is exactly the kind of task can benefit from having a due date, and
+However this is exactly the kind of task can benefit from having a due date.
-perhaps several other dates also.

 There are several dates that can decorate a task, each with its own meaning and
 effects.
 You can choose to use some, all or none of these, but like all